-Under these new provisions, the District of Choice determines the number of transfer students it is willing to accept and must ensure that students admitted are selected through a random, unbiased process.
+- A District of Choice must determine the number of transfer students it is willing to accept and must ensure that students admitted are selected through a random, unbiased process.
 The admissions process prohibits an evaluation of whether or not the student should be enrolled based on his or her academic or athletic performance, physical condition, or proficiency in English.

-The new law requires Districts of Choice to meet several new state and local requirements including registration, student registration, and data reporting.
-The California Department of Education (CDE) and the respective county office of education also have a role in adhering to these requirements as specified in the following sections.
-Finally, the CDE must also respond to complaints as outlined in the complaints section.
+- The new law requires a District of Choice to meet several new state and local requirements including registration, student registration, and data reporting.
+The California Department of Education (CDE) and the respective county office of education (COE) also have a role in adhering to these requirements as specified in the following sections.